thehonker/goos.blog/hugo/content/blog/2023/10/chromebook-kevin.md

 So.
 It's u-boot.
 I know how to configure that. \
 A few menuconfigs and flashes and "why u no boot"'s later, and I had u-boot providing a uefi enviroment that then booted an efi kernel stub (although I could have used grub2 or similar).

 Somewhere in this the sdcard slot started working.
-Either right when I flashed libreboot the first time, or somewhere in u-boot/coreboot configuration I saw the option.
-Don't remember now.
+Either right when I flashed libreboot the first time (which could have disabled the dev-mode that exposed jtag pins on that socket, as that was being enabled by chromeos firmware in dev mode), or somewhere in u-boot/coreboot configuration I saw the option to disable the jtag on it.
+Either way my sdcard slot was working.

 At this point I had what equated to any other laptop with modern firmware.
 I didn't have a boot menu yet as I hadn't taken the time to set one up in u-boot.
 But I could boot from emmc, usb, sdcard, even usb nic pxe.